TomHAnderson/graphql-complete-index/README.md

 An iterating query, designated by `hasCursor = true`, is a paginated query that takes a single parameter named `$cursor`.
 The initial value of `$cursor` is specified by the `initialValue` field.
 Cursor values are specified as strings but numeric strings may be used if the `nextCursorField` field is null.
 When the `nextCursorField` is not null, the value of that field is the field name that contains the next cursor value to use.

 This example uses the [GraphQL Complete Connection Model](https://relay.dev/graphql/connections.htm).
-The value of `nextCursorField` is `pageInfo`.
+The value of `nextCursorField` is `endCursor`.

 ```graphql
 query Robot ($cursor: String!) {